Shopify/polaris/polaris.shopify.com/content/components/layout-and-structure/inline.md

 ## Related components

 - To create the large-scale structure of pages, [use the Columns component](https://polaris.shopify.com/components/layout-and-structure/columns)
-- To display elements vertically, [use the AlphaStack component](https://polaris.shopify.com/components/alphastack)
+- To display elements vertically, [use the VerticalStack component](https://polaris.shopify.com/components/alphastack)

 ## Related resources